 - 1. The site consists of a combination of pasture / lawns (on the flat lowlands), secondary scrub vegetation, forest woodland (on the steep south-facing slopes), patches of alien trees, and some scattered milkwood trees within the pasture area.
 The forests are in a natural state whereas other habitats are secondary. - 2.
-The proposed development will be restricted to the lowland areas that were previously cultivated.
+The proposed development will be restricted primarily to the lowland areas that were previously cultivated.
 The forest areas are therefore outside the proposed development footprint. - 3.
 The forest exists in the areas designated as Critical Biodiversity Area 1.
 The site occurs within Garden Route Shale Fynbos, which is listed as Endangered.
-The forest habitat on site is not typical of the listed ecosystem within which it occurs but it is nevertheless a listed ecosystem. - 4.
+The forest habitat on site is not typical of the listed ecosystem within which it occurs. - 4.
 Following the procedures within the Species Environmental Assessment Guidelines, the forests on site have been assessed as having Very High sensitivity / Ecological Importance, secondary vegetation as having Medium sensitivity / Ecological Importance, and remaining areas Low or Very Low sensitivity. - 5.
 On the basis of the presence of natural habitat within a CBA1 area and within a listed ecosystem, it is verified that the site occurs partially within an area of VERY HIGH sensitivity with respect to the Terrestrial Biodivesity Theme.
 These areas are not affected by the proposed development. - 6.
 No plant species of concern were found on the lowland part of the site and, based on the available habitat (except for the forest, which will not be affected by the proposed development), it is considered unlikely that any of those plant species flagged for the site would occur there.
 However, it is likely that an Endangered tree species occurs within the forest, and possible that a Rare tree occurs within the forest.
 It is therefore verified that the site has MEDIUM sensitivity with respect to the Plant Species Theme, but only within areas not affected by the proposed development. - 7.
 The lowland part of the site is not considered to be good habitat for any of the animal species flagged for the site.
 However, the forest is likely habitat for three animal species, the Knysna Warbler (Vulnerable), a small antelope (Vulnerable), and the Tunnelling Dung Beetle (Endangered).
 It is therefore verified that the Animal Species Theme has MEDIUM sensitivity for the site, but only within areas not affected by the proposed development. - 8.
-An impact assessment determined that the impact of the proposed development (both options) has Very Low significance on vegetation, protected trees, and animal species of concern.
-However, Alternative 1 is preferred on the basis that it incorporates more open space, which is better for ecosystem processes and connectivity, although not significantly so. - 9.
-The proposed development project (73 units) affects a small area mapped in the Keurbooms and Environs Local Area Spatial Plan (KELASP) as "Map Unit 8: Fynbos invaded with aliens", which is a restricted zone according to this LASP.
-The on-site vegetation was found to be secondary with alien plants, but this is legally natural vegetation within an Endangered

-- ecosystem (according to the legal definition of natural vegetation in NEMA).
-This small patch of habitat is not considered to have biodeiversity significance, but constitutes the only restriction, according to the information considered here.
-On this basis, the Alternative 1 proposal is preferred. - 10.
-The proposed development is entirely within areas mapped as secondary or pasture that has low biodiversity value and sensitivity.
-The development is therefore supported on condition that forest habitats on the property are fully protected.
-Either option is acceptable, although Alternative 1 is marginally preferred.
+The preferred SDP (60 units) affects a small area mapped in the Keurbooms and Environs Local Area Spatial Plan (KELASP) as "Map Unit 8: Fynbos invaded with aliens", which is a restricted zone according to this LASP.
+The on-site vegetation was found to be secondary with alien plants, but this is legally natural vegetation within an Endangered ecosystem (according to the legal definition of natural vegetation in NEMA).
+This small patch of habitat is not considered to have biodiversity significance, but constitutes the only restriction, according to the information considered here.
+On this basis, the Alternative 1 proposal is preferred. - 9.
+An impact assessment determined that the impact of the proposed development has Low significance on CBAs, ecological processes and ecological connectivity, Very Low significance on vegetation, and Low significance on protected trees and animal species of concern.